PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 1. A job cannot be rerun after the mobile application marks it as **Completed** and uploads the run logs to Device Management.

-## BLE scan setup using PDM mobile application
+## BLE scan setup using the Pelion Device Management mobile application

-User can configure the device scan policy to look for device using a custom service UUID and service characteristic UUID.
-By default the values are -
+You can configure the device scan policy to look for a device using a custom service UUID and service characteristic UUID.
+By default, the values are:

-- Service UUID - 6e400001-b5a3-f393-e0a9-e50e24dcca9e, where 0x0001 is the 16bit short UUID
+- Service UUID - 6e400001-b5a3-f393-e0a9-e50e24dcca9e, where 0x0001 is the 16bit short UUID.
-- Service Characteristics UUID - 6e400002-b5a3-f393-e0a9-e50e24dcca9e, where 0x0002 is the 16bit short UUID
+- Service Characteristics UUID - 6e400002-b5a3-f393-e0a9-e50e24dcca9e, where 0x0002 is the 16bit short UUID.

     <img src="assets/settings.png" width="270" height="550"/>
     <img src="assets/scan_setup.png" width="270" height="550"/>